When it comes to IBD and Pregnancy, many women have questions.

 We go into depth about the risk of a child inheriting IBD here.

-A. All mothers-to-be need to make sure they're getting adequate vitamin and mineral intake to help their baby develop properly.
-But as a woman with IBD, you'll need to monitor this more closely than a woman without the disease.
-You'll want to talk to your doctor several months before trying to conceive, but generally you'll need to make sure you're getting extra folic acid, vitamin D and iron throughout your pregnancy.
+A. All mothers-to-be and pregnant women need to make sure they have adequate vitamin and mineral intake to help their baby develop properly.
+As a woman with IBD, you'll need to monitor this more closely than a woman without the disease.
+You'll want to talk to your doctor several months before trying to conceive and throughout pregnancy, but generally you'll need to make sure you're getting extra folic acid, vitamin D and iron throughout your pregnancy.

 A. As a pregnant woman with IBD, you'll just need to approach your pregnancy differently than a woman without the disease.
 You and your doctor will need to adjust your diet strategically and vigilantly monitor your condition and treatment.